jcothran/runpods/pods.md

 5. Configure your **Volume Disk** and **Container Disk** allocations.
 6. Click **Deploy**.
 Within 1–2 minutes, your persistent workspace will be live with Jupyter and SSH access ready.

+---

-Yes, you can absolutely automate RunPod Pods to run on a daily schedule, but because Pods don't have a native "cron schedule" button in the web UI, you have to use a little scripting.
+To automate RunPod Pods to run on a daily schedule, because Pods don't have a native "cron schedule" button in the web UI, you have to use a little scripting.

 The most robust way to do this is by using the RunPod Web API or Python SDK paired with a local task scheduler (like standard Cron on Linux/Mac, Task Scheduler on Windows, or a free GitHub Action).